|Popular in||May||High demand for flights, 5% potential price rise|

 There’s a reason you’ll find cheap flights to Finland in the winter – the weather is bitterly cold.
 Temperatures routinely drop into the negatives.
 The capital city, Helsinki, is on the southern coast and has milder summer and winters.
 Note that the sun doesn’t completely set for 73 days in the summer, and barely rises above the horizon in the winter.

-Once your flight to Finland lands, you’ll probably be aching to see as much of the country as you can.
-Cover long distances with the country’s expansive public transportation system to make sure you see it all.
+Once you’ve reached your hotel, and you’re ready to explore Finland, cover long distances with the country’s expansive public transportation system to make sure you see it all.

 If you’re more of an independent sightseer, then renting a car is the perfect way to accomplish your own version of Finland travel.
 If you’re staying in Helsinki, there are a few short road trips you can take.
 By road, Tampere takes 3 hours, Turku takes 2 hours and 45 minutes, and Rovaniemi takes about 13 hours.
 Buckle up!

 Most trips to Finland begin in Helsinki, and that city alone could take up an entire week or two.
 Experience Finnish culture and art when you tour the city’s numerous museums, including the National Museum of Finland and the Helsinki City Museum.
 Take a stroll through Esplanadi Park, which features well-maintained, tree-line trails meandering through the heart of the city.
 Take in the stunning traditional architecture of the Helsinki and Uspenskin Cathedrals, or meditate in the modern sanctuary of Rock Church.
 Get out of the city for a day by taking the ferry to the nearby Suomenlinna Fortress, a UNESCO World Heritage Site located on a gorgeous string of islands.